AdobeDocs/commerce-frontend-core/src/pages/javascript/logger.md

 -  `levels: {[name: string]: number}`: Reference to the available log levels.
 -  `messages: messagePool`: Reference to `messagePool` that allows working with a list of predefined messages.

-### Usages in Magento
+### Usages

-By default, Magento uses `consoleLogger` to display logs in browser console.
+By default, the application uses `consoleLogger` to display logs in browser console.

 Example:

 ![node declaration autocomplete](../_images/javascript/logger_error.png)

-The default level of logs that Magento displays in the console starts from the `WARN` level.
+The default level of logs that display in the console starts from the `WARN` level.

 ### Types of logged information